ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 We might also ask how many users need to optimize many, different, complicated expressions, at compile time.
-Would they be better served by specialized source-to-source translation tools?
+Would they be better served by specialized source-to-source translation tools, like those described in Siek et al. 2008?

 ##### Are arithmetic operators even a good idea?